 - Listen to Dr. Enright discuss forgiveness from a religious perspective as a guest on The Drew Mariani Show, a production of Relevant Radio.

 - The Most Reverend Robert C. Morlino, Bishop of the Diocese of Madison, WI, has been a strong advocate of Dr. Enright’s forgiveness education work.
 The Forgiveness Education Program, for example, is being taught in every Catholic school in the city of Madison.
 Read a letter of endorsement from Bishop Morlino.

 - We have had a number of requests for Catholic retreats and workshops.
-Contact us if you have an interest in a retreat or workshop for your church or simply want to learn more.
+Contact the IFI Director if you have an interest in a retreat or workshop for your church or simply want to learn more.

 Blogs and News